-Shwetak N. Patel is an Associate Professor in the departments of Computer Science and Engineering and Electrical Engineering at the University of Washington, where he directs his research group, the Ubicomp Lab.
+Shwetak N. Patel is the Washington Research Foundation Entrepreneurship Endowed Professor in Computer Science and Engineering and Electrical Engineering at the University of Washington, where he directs his research group, the Ubicomp Lab.
 His research interests are in the areas of Human-Computer Interaction, Ubiquitous Computing, Sensor-enabled Embedded Systems, and User Interface Software and Technology.
 He is particularly interested in developing new sensing technologies with a particular emphasis on energy monitoring and health applications for the home.

 Dr. Patel was a founder of Zensi, Inc., a residential energy monitoring company, which was acquired by Belkin, Inc in 2010.
 He is also a co-founder of SNUPI Technologies, a low-power wireless sensor platform company called SNUPI Technologies and a consumer home sensing product called WallyHome.
 WallyHome was acquired by Sears in 2015.
 He received his Ph.D. in Computer Science from the Georgia Institute of Technology in 2008 and B.S. in Computer Science in 2003.
 Dr. Patel is a recipient of a MacArthur Fellowship (2011), Microsoft Research Faculty Fellowship (2011), Sloan Fellowship (2012), TR-35 Award (2009), World Economic Forum Young Global Scientist Award (2013), and an NSF Career Award (2013).
 He was also was named top innovator of the year by Seattle Business Magazine, was named Newsmaker of the year by Seattle Business Journal in 2011.
 His past work was also honored by the New York Times as a top technology of the year in 2005.

 Dr. Patel is also a member of the World Economic Forum's Global Shapers Community.
 He was selected as a Seattle Shaper in March 2012.